-The following principles were developed over a period of time by organisations involved in mediation, and have been agreed to by both Mediation UK and the UK College of Family Mediators.
+The following principles were developed over a period of time by organisations involved in mediation, and have been agreed by both UK College of Family Mediators (member of Family Mediation Council UK) and Mediators Institute Ireland and adopted by FMNI.

 Key elements of mediation: